Layer Ensembles: Layer Ensembles

 Following \cite{osband2018randomized}, we consider an output of a prior untrained Layer Ensemble network added to the output of the trained network, using the same draws from the random distributions for both untrained and trained networks.
 Experiments show that the addition of prior networks improves the uncertainty quality of Layer Ensembles by a factor of $2$ for each number of ensembles that was tested.

-Layer Ensembles can be used to define Deep Ensembles \cite{osband2018randomized} and Deep Sub-Ensembles \cite{valdenegro2019subens} as special cases by sampling specific layers or number of ensembles to be used.
-Considering a Layer Ensemble network with $N$ layers and $K$ ensembles for each layer, we can sample $K^N$ possible models.
-Sampling $K$ layers with none of the layer options used in two different networks corresponds to a Deep Ensemble network.
+The freedom of connections in Layer Ensembles is high, and by applying different restrictions to the number of weight options for different layers, as well as to the random variables that control these ensembles, we can define Deep Ensembles \cite{osband2018randomized} and Deep Sub-Ensembles \cite{valdenegro2019subens} as special cases of Layer Ensembles.
+Considering a Layer Ensemble network with $N$ layers and $K$ weight options for each layer, we can sample $K^N$ possible models.
+Sampling $K$ networks with none of the layer options used in two different networks corresponds to a Deep Ensemble network.
 By selecting different number of ensembles per layer, we can achieve Deep Sub-Ensembles by using one ensemble for the first $T$ layers and $K$ ensembles for the remaining $N-T$ layers, resulting in a single trunk network and in an ensembled tail network.
 Experimenting with the number of ensembles for each layer can result in interesting new methods for specific analysis problems and is a direction for future work.